 I’ve been asked a bit lately to recommend some good travel books (both on the blog but also by some local friends), man that’s a tough list to put together!
 I love to read but had to really wrack my brains to get a list of the better ones and why I really enjoyed them.
 These aren’t my favourite travel books (although some of them are truly fantastic) but I think these are all valuable travel books in different ways, be it as a companion on the road or an inspirational piece to get you moving in the first place.
-Here are a list of some of my top 10 recommended travel books.
+Here is a list of some of my top 10 recommended travel books.

 1) Neither Here Nor there: Travels in Europe – Bill Bryson

 How can you even talk about awesome travel books and not mention Bill Bryson?
 The man’s a legend of the walkabout written word and although he’s written a number of travel books, this one has to be one of his funniest.
 It does tend to polarize people’s opinions though, you either love his travel stuff or hate it; the haters do all seem to take themselves (and Bill) far too seriously in my opinion though.
 If you’re reading Bryson instead of a Lonely Planet guide, you’re barking up the wrong tree, please go to jail and do not collect $200; you missed the point.

 It tells the story of Bill retracing his footsteps in travelling across Europe as a student, 20 years later.
 All written from Bill’s deeply satirical and hilarious perspective on the world.
 It’s undoubtedly in the category of easy reading, being light-hearted and funny.
 Don’t expect any real information though, this one’s all for the shits and giggles, of which there are many.